The Sword of Reckoning: Chapter 1 Sneak Peek

 Darkness all around became more heinous as a shadow passed overhead.

-As claw-like fingers reached upward, something flew out of the sky and grabbed the almost-assailant, tossing him off the tree.
+As claw-like fingers reached upward for her, something flew out of the sky and grabbed the almost-assailant, tossing him off the tree.
 Swallowing dread, she dared a peek below.
 The world ground to a stop.
 A fight so fast moving she couldn’t grasp what was happening.
 Once adjusted to their movement, she noticed Freakzoid with the red eyes crouched low, growling, while Savior-who-appeared-out-of-nowhere-in-a-black-coat stood several feet in front of him holding a sword.
 He laughed, taunting the creature/man to attack.
 If she had to guess, she’d vow Freakzoid just met his nemesis.

 Ohmygod!